What is ANR 2.0 and what are its functionalities in typical storage failure situations?

 Alarm Task Scripting Language (ATSL)

-Documentation can be found on the IP product pages in the Bosch Security Systems online product catalogue.
+Documentation can be found on the IP product pages in the Bosch Security Systems online product catalogue or you can find a selection of them here.

 This is included in the respective platform firmware file, available through the IP product pages in the Bosch Security Systems online product catalogue.